Boosting the convergence of low-variance DSMC by GSIS: The coupling of LVDSMC and GSIS

 \section{The coupling of LVDSMC and GSIS}

-The perturbed distribution function $\hat{h}$ can be positive or negative.
+Although the velocity distribution function $f$ is non-negative, the perturbed distribution function $\hat{h}$ can be positive or negative.
 Therefore, in LVDSMC, by introducing the positive and negative deviational particles, the perturbed distribution function over a single computational cell can be expressed as~\cite{Radtke-2009}:

-where $N_{\text{eff}}$ is the number of physical particles represented by one simulated particle, $s_p=\pm 1$ indicates the signs of positive and negative particles, respectively, and the subscript $p$ indicates the information of the single particle.
+where $N_{\text{eff}}$ is the number of gas molecules represented by one simulated particle, $s_p=\pm 1$ indicates the signs of positive and negative particles, and the subscript $p$ indicates the information of single simulation particle.
+The above equation shows that the $p$-th simulation particle in the cell has a position $\hat{\bm{x}}_{p}$ and velocity $\hat{\bm{c}}_{p}$.
 Combined with Eq.~\eqref{eq:gai}, the local macroscopic properties can be sampled over each computational cell (with volume $V_{\text{cell}}$) as:

-Although the variance reduction is achieved by simulating only the deviation from equilibrium in the LVDSMC, the computational cost of this method is still a huge burden when the Knudsen number approaches zero, due to the restriction on the spatial cell size and time step.
-For instance, the total evolution (iteration) steps required to find the steady-state solution at least scale as $1/\text{Kn}^2$.
-Furthermore, the number of collision pairs in each cell and time step increases with the number density, and thus leads to not only more computational time on collision subroutine but also more deviational particles generated over time at small Knudsen number.
+The LVDSMC is a stochastic method, therefore, macroscopic properties outputted from LVDSMC are the cumulative average of each time step after the flow field reaches the steady-state, see the flowchart in Fig.~\ref{flowchart} without the blue box.
+It is efficient when the Knudsen number is large.
+However, due to the restriction on cell size and time step, the computational cost is large when the Knudsen number is small, albeit the variance reduction is achieved by simulating only the deviation from equilibrium.
+First, the total evolution (iteration) steps required to find the steady-state solution at least scale as $1/\text{Kn}^2$.
+Second, the number of collision pairs in each cell and time step increases with the number density, and thus leads to not only more computational time on collision subroutine, but also more deviational particles.

-Therefore, the GSIS is needed to boost the convergence.
-It will be shown later, the application of GSIS gives the solution of macroscopic equations, while the deviational particles are generated/deleted according to the updated macroscopic properties, which does not only depend on the statistics of particle information as the original LVDSMC.

-In order to boost the information exchange across the whole computational domain, synthetic equations containing the properties of preserving the Navier-Stokes limit for the evolution of macroscopic properties should be developed.
-These synthetic equations extract the information from the LVDSMC and help to update the macroscopic quantities towards the steady-state solution, see the flow chart in the blue box in Fig.~\ref{flowchart}.
-According to Ref.~\cite{su-2020}, they are designed as follows (suppose $\bm{\hat{a}}=0$ for clarity):